Hispanic-Latino American Addiction Rehab

-While the Latino population may be climbing, so are overdose death rates.
-It’s still highest for whites, but Latino and black death tolls are also rising.
+While the Latino and Hispanic populations may be climbing, so is addiction in those populations.
+The groups’ overdose death rate is also on the rise.
+While the rate is still highest for whites, Latino and black death tolls are also rising.

 As for why or even how, there’s no single clear answer.
 It could be cultural.
 Language barriers are likely roadblocks for some.
 Gender and politics may factor into some cases.
 Pair any or all of the above with complex medical matters, and one thing is certain: lives are at stake.

 In July 2019, the U.S. Census estimated the nation’s population to be more than 328 million people.
 In 2019, 18.3% — or 59.9 million people living in the United States — were Hispanic or Latino.